khionu/improv/README.md

 Actor Model in Rust.

-This crate is comprised of traits for custom implementations of threading, with a little concrete glue, as well as pre-made
+This crate is comprised of traits for custom implementations of threading, with a little concrete glue, as well as a pre-made Tokio implementation.
-implementations: Tokio, Rayon, and a rudimentary std impl using `thread::spawn`.
-Focus will be on getting Tokio working.

 Using this crate should be as simple as these few steps:
 1) Initialize an `ActorSystem` with the Driver implementation